 To ensure the success of this service, known as e.co, Groupe Renault and Marcel offer attractive conditions for the customers – from 5 euros per trip – and for the drivers.
 The costs of leasing and maintaining the ZOE are half those of a saloon and sales of the vehicle are guaranteed.
 So we can look forward with confidence to an expansion of the fleet, from 100 to 500 ZOEs, during 2019.

-Short-distance car-pooling mainly concerns the majority of home – work trips.
-Without it, 90% of its users would go to work in their own vehicle.
-In France, besides the inhouse car-pooling platform designed for its employees, Groupe Renault has joined up with iDVroom, one of the leaders in home-work car-pooling.
-Since 2017, drivers of a Renault can share their trip directly via the site and the iDVroom app.
-They can thus find new “car poolers” easily and make savings on their daily journeys.
+In France, besides the inhouse car-pooling platform designed for its employees, Groupe Renault has joined up with Klaxit, the #1 app for carpooling from home to work.
+Since 2014, the Technocentre's employees can share their trip directly via the app.
+They can thus find new car poolers easily and make savings on their daily journeys.
 More broadly, Renault is working to improve the car-pooling experience by carrying out research into digital tools and solutions that allow car pool operators to interface with their connected vehicles.